Fixed: There Was a Problem Resetting Your PC in Windows 10/8/8.1/7

 There was a problem resetting your PC

-From this section onwards, we are going to talk about a couple of methods that can help you fix Windows 10 there was a problem resetting your PC problem.
+From this section onwards, we are going to talk about a couple of methods that can help you fix there was a problem resetting your PC problem in Windows 11 or Windows 10.
 You can follow these stepwise methods with ease and get rid of the issue.

 Method #1: Run system Startup/automatic repair